 I have worked for businesses ranging from Deloitte, Bank of America, the Dallas Regional Chamber of Commerce, among others.
 I have had the opportunity to work with a diverse list of local, regional, statewide, national and international organizations ranging from Blue Mesa Grill, SourceCorp Tax, the Texas Commission on the Arts and the Texas Credit Union League.

 I also have worked with PBS and the BBC to promote the broadcast of national television specials ranging from the 30th Anniversary of Fawlty Towers to Father Brown: Saving Souls, Solving Crimes.
-And, I have provided Connectications services to celebrity brands such as internationally recognized Master Chef Hubert Keller.
+And, I have had the delicious job of working with to celebrity brands such as internationally recognized Master Chef Hubert Keller.